Tip 4: Tend to Your Allergies

 To understand why, picture your airway as a long, muscular tube running from your nose to your windpipe.
 If your allergies are not under control, the tissues of the upper throat swell and narrow the airway.
 And that can make breathing more difficult.

 If you have sleep apnea and nasal allergies, be sure your allergies are under control.
-A saline nasal spray before bed may also help.
+Using a Neti pot or a saline nasal spray before bed may also help.

 Tip 5: Develop a Good Sleep Routine